syrnyk/hltb-for-deck/Readme.md

 > Please note that HLTB does not have an official public API.
 This plugin (and this fork in particular) is heavily depending on the API changes discovered and implemented in [HowLongToBeat-PythonAPI repository](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI).
 Every change done to API by HLTB breaks this plugin workability.
 Unfortunately, there may and will be delays in restoring the plugin workability.

 > [!IMPORTANT]
 > This fork is not currently available in **Decky Store** because it was not authorized yet by the previous maintainer.
+Due to this users have to install releases manually.
+Please refer to the chapter **Manual installation in Decky** below.

 ## Features